Disaster in Japan

 But compared to the Japan itself the situation would be much better (but still not good of course) in America.

-If things would happen as they are shown in the first pic - imagine what would happen if there were humans living in the red area This way a great part of the radioactivity would be thinned out in the ocean (maybe the "best" solution under these circumstances??? )...
+If things would happen as they are shown in the first pic - imagine what would happen if there were humans living in the red area Shocked This way a great part of the radioactivity would be thinned out in the ocean (maybe the "best" solution under these circumstances???
+Disaster in Japan 711340 )...

 Join date : 2009-04-03